PolyPasswordHasher/PolyPasswordHasher-C/README.md

 <a name="functions"/>
 ## Functions
-Functions in the libpolypasshash library are divided in user management or context management.
+Functions in the libpolypasswordhasher library are divided in user management or context management.
 User management functions carry the role of user adding and login check.
-Context management functions are oriented to the maintenance and operation of the whole polypasshash scheme.
+Context management functions are oriented to the maintenance and operation of the whole polypasswordhasher scheme.

 ====